cadet/CADET-Core/doc/modelling/unit_operations/general_rate_model.rst

 Specification of flow rate / velocity and direction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since volumetric flow rates are specified for each network connection, the unit operation can infer its interstitial velocity via
+Since volumetric flow rates are specified for each network connection, the unit operation always infers its interstitial velocity via

 .. math::